ufal/neuralmonkey/docs/source/tutorial.rst

 As in the case of encoders, the decoder needs its RNN and embedding size settings, maximum output length, dropout parameter, and vocabulary settings.

+The outputs of the individual encoders are by default simply concatenated and projected to the decoder hidden state (of ``rnn_size``).
+Internally, the code is ready to support arbitrary mappings by adding one more parameter
+here: ``encoder_projection``.

+Note that you may set ``rnn_size`` to ``None``.
+Neural Monkey will then directly use the concatenation of encoder states without any mapping.
+This is particularly useful when you have just one encoder as in MT.

 The line ``reuse_word_embeddings=True`` means that the embeddings (including embedding size) are shared with the from the first encoder in the list (here ``trans_encoder``).